Rahui Katene

 Rahui Reid Katene (née Hippolite, born 1954) is a New Zealand politician.
 She was elected to the 49th New Zealand Parliament at the 2008 general election representing the Māori Party in the seat of Te Tai Tonga, but lost in the 2011 general election to Labour's Rino Tirikatene.

 Early life and family

-The daughter of activist John Hippolite, Katene is of Ngati Koata, Ngati Kuia, Ngati Toa and Kai Tahu descent.
+The daughter of activist John Hippolite, Katene is of Ngati Koata, Ngati Kuia, Ngāti Toa and Kāi Tahu descent.
 She grew up in Nelson and was educated at Waimea College and Church College of New Zealand.
 A lawyer, she spent six years as managing solicitor at Te Ratonga Ture / Māori Legal Services.
 Katene is a member of the Church of Jesus Christ of Latter-day Saints.

 Member of Parliament

 Prior to the 2008 general election, Katene initially missed out on the Māori Party candidacy for Te Tai Tonga to Monte Ohia.
 However she became the candidate following Ohia's death.